A business owner contemplating when to request a property condition survey

 A property condition survey, also known as a property condition assessment (PCA), is considered a staple of commercial real estate transactions.
 PCAs represent a valuable form of due diligence that protects both the buyer and the seller in a deal.

-To get the most out of a PCA, buyers must know when to request one.
-Let’s explore the question of when to request a survey and discuss the benefits of taking this critical step.
+To get the most out of a PCA, clients must know when to request one.
+Let’s explore the question of when to request a survey, how much does it cost, and discuss the benefits of taking this critical step.

 What is a Property Condition Survey?